zseri/rfcs/rfcs/0120-no-nested-with.md

 e.g.
-* Mutually recursive imports combined with `with` expressions also make static analysis harder, because they require lazyness at the level of scope lookups, which is difficult to implement corrently.
+* Mutually recursive imports combined with `with` expressions also make static analysis harder, because they require lazyness at the level of scope lookups, which is difficult to implement corrently. e.g. [nix2js#2](https://github.com/YZITE/nix2js/issues/2)
 * Check if any use case is too much negatively impacted by this.

 # Future work